 Instructions

-- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the butter and granulated sugar together on medium-high speed until smooth and creamy, about 2 minutes.
+- Using a hand mixer or a stand mixer fitted with paddle attachment, beat the butter and granulated sugar together on medium-high speed until smooth and creamy, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Scrape down the sides and up the bottom of the bowl as necessary.
 Add the vanilla and salt and beat until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl as necessary.
 Add the flour and cornstarch and beat on low speed for 1 minute as the mixture begins to combine.
 Turn the mixer up to medium speed and beat for 1-3 minutes or until the dough clumps together.
 (It will eventually, just keep mixing it.)
 If you’re adding dry add-ins (see above), this is when you’ll add them.

 - Divide dough in half.
 If you want to be totally accurate, weigh the halves to make sure they’re even.
 Recipe makes almost 1.5 lbs of plain dough (will weigh more if you added add-ins).
 Press each half of dough into a prepared cake pan.
 You want it nice and compact in the pans.
 Sprinkle with optional coarse sugar.
 Dock the surface all over with a fork to prevent air bubbles.